Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Introduction and results

-The simplest and most fundamental example we can consider is the quadratic family.
-We have a parameter space $M = \C$ and, for every $\lam\in M$, we consider the quadratic polynomial $f_\lam(z) = z^2 + \lam$.
-In this case, it is possible to prove that the bifurcation locus is precisely the boundary of the \emph{Mandelbrot set} (notice that, in this context, the equality between the bifurcation measure and the harmonic measure for the Mandelbrot set is due to N. Sibony, see \cite{sibonyorsay}).
-The study of this particular family is of fundamental importance for all the theory, since, by a result of McMullen \cite{mcmullen2000mandelbrot} (see also \cite{lei1990similarity}), copies of the Mandelbrot set are dense in the bifurcation locus of any family of rational maps.
-Understanding the geometry of the Mandelbrot set is still today a major research area.
+The theory by Man\'e-Sad-Sullivan, Lyubich and DeMarco was recently extended to any dimension by Berteloot, Dupont, and the second author \cite{bbd2015,b_misiurewicz}.
+Despite the quite precise understanding of the relation between the various phenomena related to stability and bifurcation (motion of the repelling cycles, Lyapunov function, Misiurewicz parameters), apart from specific examples (\cite{bt_desboves}) or near special parameters (\cite{bb_hausdorff,dujardin2016non,taflin_blender,biebler2019lattes}), we still miss a concrete and somehow general family whose bifurcations can be explicitly exhibited and studied, which may possibly play the role of the quadratic family $z^2 +c$ for the higher dimensional theory.
+Moreover, it is an open question whether stability preserves hyperbolicity in this context.

-The theory by Man\'e-Sad-Sullivan, Lyubich and De Marco was recently extended to any dimension by Berteloot, Dupont, and the second author \cite{bbd2015,b_misiurewicz}, see Theorems \ref{teo_bbd} and \ref{teo_bbd_skew} below (the second, for an adapted version of the main result in our context).
-Despite the quite precise understanding of the relation between the various phenomena related to stability and bifurcation (motion of the repelling cycles, Lyapunov function, Misiurewicz parameters), apart from specific examples (\cite{bt_desboves}) or near special parameters (\cite{bb_hausdorff,dujardin2016non,taflin_blender}), we still miss a concrete and somehow general family whose bifurcations can be explicitly exhibited and studied.
-This paper aims at providing a starting point for this study for any family of polynomial skew products.
-More precisely, we will establish \emph{equidistribution properties} towards the bifurcation current (Section \ref{section_equidistribution}), study the possible \emph{hyperbolic components} (Sections \ref{section_hyp_D} and \ref{section_hyp_other}) and give a precise description of the \emph{accumulation of the bifurcation locus at infinity} (Section \ref{section_current_infinity}).
-This will be achieved by means of precise formulas for the Lyapunov exponents, which will in turn allow for a precise \emph{decomposition of the bifurcation locus} (Section \ref{section_skew_things}).
+This paper aims at the precise understanding of the phenomena above, hyperbolicity \emph{in primis}, within families of polynomial skew products.